Al-Ash'ath ibn Qays: Death and descendants

 Al-Ash'ath died in Kufa in 661.
 His descendants, referred to in the Muslim sources as the Asha'itha, were one of the most prominent families of the Arab tribal nobility in Iraq.
 His sons Qays and Muhammad succeeded him as leader of the Kufan Kindites.
 The former commanded the Kindite fighters in the Umayyad army against Husayn ibn Ali at the Battle of Karbala in 680, while the latter was a commander under the anti-Umayyad governor of Basra, Mus'ab ibn al-Zubayr.
-Muhammad's sons Ishaq, Qasim, and Sabbah all fought campaigns in Tabaristan, while his son Abd al-Rahman, better known as Ibn al-Ash'ath, led a mass Iraqi revolt against the Umayyads in 700–701, which ended in defeat and the much diminished status of the Iraqi soldiery of Kufa and Basra.
+Muhammad's sons Ishaq, Qasim, and Sabbah all fought campaigns in Tabaristan, while his son Abd al-Rahman, better known as Ibn al-Ash'ath, led a mass Iraqi revolt against the Umayyads in 700–701, which ended in defeat and greatlly diminished status of the Iraqi soldiery of Kufa and Basra.

 The family's political influence declined substantially by the time of its fourth generation.
 Two of Ishaq's sons, Muhammad and Uthman, joined the anti-Umayyad Iraqi rebellion of Yazid ibn al-Muhallab in 720.
 Ishaq's grandson, Mundhir ibn Muhammad, led the Kindite division of an Umayyad army against the Alid rebel Zayd ibn Ali in 740.
 Ishaq's great-grandson, Talha ibn Ishaq ibn Muhammad, was a deputy governor of Kufa under the Abbasids in 759, while a great-grandson of Ism'ail, Ishaq ibn al-Sabbah ibn Imran, served in the same capacity in 778–781 and briefly under Caliph Harun al-Rashid.
 The prominent Arab philosopher, al-Kindi (d.
 873), was a seventh-generation descendant of al-Ash'ath.